Reducing Crime & Making

 Gain a Better Understanding of Crime Legislation

 Crime is complex because it can be difficult to know the impact of a law until it’s been enacted.
-Knowing this, we took a deep look at some of the unintended consequences of certain bills to be sure that we’re looking at metrics we believe will help guide us in choosing which legislation will make a positive impact on New Mexico’s criminal justice system as a whole.
+Knowing this, we took a deep look at some of the unintended consequences of certain bills to be sure that we’re keying in on metrics that will guide Viante in choosing legislation that will make a positive impact on New Mexico’s criminal justice system as a whole.
 We spoke to various experts on crime, including:

 – District Judges